 As far as the speakers go, there’s a set of them firing through fairly large cuts on the front side of the belly, and they’re quite good.
 We measured maximum volumes of about 83 dB at head level, without any distortions and a limited amount of vibration on the palm-rest, and the sound comes out alright, with good mids and highs, but rather lacking on the low end.
 The output can be somewhat tweaked in the included AudioWizard app, but don’t expect miracles.

-Peaking inside you’ll see that these are not exactly the same design as on the 14-inch Asus ZenBook and that’s why, as far as I remember without having the two side by side, they actually sound tinnier on this 15-inch model.
+Peeking inside you’ll see that these are not the same design as on the 14-inch Asus ZenBook and that’s why, as far as I remember without having the two side by side, they sound tinnier on this 15-inch model.
 You should also be careful not to cover them when using the laptop on the lap, which can happen easily due to their positioning.

 A 720p camera and a set of IR Hello cameras are placed at the top of the screen and flanked by an array of near-field microphones that work with Cortana and Amazon Alexa.
 The standard webcam is fairly mediocre, much like on most existing ultraportables, but the IR camera is going to prove very useful for logging into Windows, especially since there’s no finger sensor.